10 Holiday Pet Safety Tips

 Be wary of small decorations that can be swallowed completely, especially any edible ornament such as popcorn strings or yeast dough ornaments.
 Choose durable plastic, wood, or metal ornaments over glass ornaments that can be broken and leave shards.

-Other decorations like artificial spray-on snow is very toxic for pets and shouldn't be used anywhere they can reach it.
+Other decorations, like artificial spray-on snow, are very toxic for pets and shouldn't be used anywhere they can reach it.

-Keep your pets occupied with a favourite treat or a new toy when decorating.
+When decorating, keep your pets occupied with a favourite treat or a new toy.
 This can help curb your pet's overwhelming desire to chase or bat at decorations while you are shuffling them around the house.

 Skip the Tinsel